lab-cosmo/chemiscope/paper/paper.md

 pre-filter or manually decimate their data.
 Structure data can also be off-loaded to external files, reducing memory footprint and initial loading time.

-Chemiscope 1.0 can render atom-centered shapes to represent vectorial and tensorial properties, including arrows (e.g., dipoles or forces), ellipsoids (e.g., polarizabilities), and user-defined triangular meshes.
+Chemiscope 1.0 introduces the possibility of rendering atom-centered shapes to represent vectorial and tensorial properties, including arrows (e.g., dipoles or forces), ellipsoids (e.g., polarizabilities), and user-defined triangular meshes.
 For biomolecular systems, it supports cartoon representations based on residue and chain information.
 The structure viewer handles a grid layout for side-by-side comparison of multiple structures or local environments.

 In Jupyter notebooks, the viewer is exposed as a widget with bidirectional communication between Python and the JavaScript runtime, implemented via traitlets [@Jupyter;